SenseLogic/TOPAZ/README.md

 obsidion --copy NOTION_EXPORT_FOLDER/ OBSIDIAN_VAULT_FOLDER/
 ```

-Copies the notes from the Notion export folder to the Obsidian vault folder.
+Copies and converts the notes from the Notion export folder to the Obsidian vault folder.

 ```bash
 obsidion --move NOTION_EXPORT_FOLDER/ OBSIDIAN_VAULT_FOLDER/
 ```

-Moves the notes from the Notion export folder to the Obsidian vault folder.
+Moves and converts the notes from the Notion export folder to the Obsidian vault folder.

 ## Version

-0.0.1
+0.1

 ## Author